Venues

 the historic Jewish district, you find lots of indie, rock, gothic and

-Balkan music parties there as well as indie live gigs.
-Although I find
+Balkan music parties as well as indie live gigs.
+Although I find it

-beer crates around while there is a quiet acoustic band on stage, this
+beer crates around while there is a quiet acoustic band on stage, it

 is still an important venue in Berlin.
 Check local listing for what